Island-Ghost/midnight-mcp/README.md

 The script will generate and display:
 - A **Midnight Seed** (a hex string) - The entropy value used for your wallet
 - A **BIP39 Mnemonic** - The word sequence corresponding to your seed
-- A **Secure API Key** - Required for authenticating API requests to your MCP server

-**IMPORTANT:** Save all of these values securely.
-The seed and mnemonic provide access to your funds, and the API key controls access to your MCP API.
+**IMPORTANT:** Save these values securely.
+The seed and mnemonic provide access to your funds.

 **NOTE:** The BIP39 mnemonic can be imported into any GUI wallet that supports the Midnight blockchain, providing direct access to your funds.